 One of our foundational pillars is to be the best stewards of our land and natural resources.
 That mission led us to establish our newest business.
 Utilizing sugarcane’s innate ability to convert sunlight into food, energy and fiber more efficiently than any other major crop, we founded Tellus Products, a partnership with Sugar Cane Growers Cooperative, with a mission to help solve one of the planet’s most pressing environmental issues: disposable plastics.
 Tellus upcycles sugarcane fiber that remains after the Florida sugar milling process to produce compostable, single-use tableware and food-service products that replace disposable plastic and polystyrene that are increasingly polluting our waterways and clogging our landfills.
 Unlike plastic and Styrofoam, Tellus’ products are made from plant fiber and compost back to the earth in less than 75 days.
 They are also the only products of their kind that are grown and made in the USA.

-For 60 years, we have been proud to provide thousands of quality jobs for families in South Florida and tens of thousands across the globe through our group of companies.
+For more than 60 years, we have been proud to provide thousands of quality jobs for families in South Florida and tens of thousands across the globe through our group of companies.
 Generation after generation, we have been carefully cultivating and producing our products.
 We are committed to continuing that legacy.